 Release of radioactive material into the atmosphere led to the evacuation of the public out to a 20 to 30 km radius.
 For those remaining in affected areas, instructions to shelter in place (within dwellings) was given.
 These protective measures proved effective in limiting the radiation exposure to the public.
 During the emergency, workers were temporarily evacuated at various times when radiation levels made their work environment hazardous.

-Irreparable damage occurred to the reactor units as a result of the tsunami.
-The site is undergoing extensive decommissioning activities following the roadmap set out by the operator, Tokyo Electric Power Company (TEPCO) and the Japanese government, with remediation of the site expected to take decades.
+Due to irreparable damage that occurred to the reactor units as a result of the tsunami, the Fukushima Daiichi Nuclear Power Plant site is undergoing extensive decommissioning activities following the roadmap set out by the operator, Tokyo Electric Power Company (TEPCO) and the Japanese Government, with remediation of the site expected to take decades.
+This work is essential, as failure to progress this work can present major risks to people and the environment.

-Part of the remediation includes the removal of stored wastewater from the site.
+Part of the remediation includes the removal of stored wastewater from the site, which will ensure that the operator has sufficient space to undertake the delicate decommissioning work.

 Removal of stored wastewater from the site